Blue Oak

 boundary_clr (str): Plot site boundary color.

-tif_file (boolean): Indicates a site file.
+tif_file (bool): Indicates a site file.

 Returns: